abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-We previously play with `store.find` to load all our friend from the
+We played previously with `store.find` to load all our friend from the
 `API` and that's what we are doing here again, but this time we are
 returning them from the `model` hook in our `Friends Index Route`,
 what `Ember` does is that it waits for this call to be completed and